return42/sphkerneldoc/linux_src_doc/mm/page-writeback_c.rst

 tag we set).
 The rule we follow is that TOWRITE tag can be cleared only by the process clearing the DIRTY tag (and submitting the page for IO).

+To avoid deadlocks between range_cyclic writeback and callers that hold pages in PageWriteback to aggregate IO until \ :c:func:`write_cache_pages`\  returns, we do not loop back to the start of the file.
+Doing so causes a page lock/page writeback access order inversion - we should only ever lock multiple pages in ascending page->index order, and looping back to the start of the file violates that rule and causes deadlocks.

 .. _`generic_writepages`:

 generic_writepages